 - Watch what happens to the test image.

 It really is that simple.
 It will longer to read through the experiments than do them.
 What may surprise you is how much you can learn about color management theory just by watching what happens to your images.
-Here's everything you need to do the experiments:
+Here's what you need to do the experiments:

-The experiment: Monitor profiles and displayed colors
+Experiment 1: Monitor profiles and colors

 The purpose of this experiment is to let you decide for yourself whether the following claims are true:

 - Small changes in your monitor profile make visible and even grossly obvious changes in the colors you see on your monitor screen.